poncovka/parallel-egervary/README.md

 # Parallel Egervary’s Algorithm

-Implemented a parallel and a sequencial versions of the Egervary's algorithm for finding a maximum matching in a bipartite graph.
+Implemented parallel and sequencial versions of the Egervary's algorithm for finding a maximum matching in a bipartite graph.
 The school project for the Graph Algorithms Course (GAL).

 Used: C, pthread, Python, python-igraph